 Document - Colombia: Human rights defenders threatened

-Urge the Colombian authorities to order full and impartial investigations into the death threats against Franklin Torres, Pedro Geney, Ingrid Vergara and Jeison Pava and Rosa Amelia Hernández and into the attempt on the life of Hermés Verbel Rocha; to publish the results and bring those responsible to justice;
+Call on the authorities to launch a full and impartial investigation into the death threats against members of the Community Council of La Toma and PCN, to publish the results and bring those responsible to justice;

-Remind the Colombian authorities to fulfill their obligations regarding the protections of human rights defenders as specified in the 1998 UN Declaration on Human Rights Defenders;
+Remind the Colombian authorities to fulfil their obligations to protect human rights defenders as specified in the 1998 UN Declaration on Human Rights Defenders.

 Señor Juan Manuel Santos